A minor in theatre requires five course of which at least two are at the 200 level or above. Three must be Eckerd College courses.

 TH 372: Directing

-Study and practice of play-directing theories and techniques: analysis of play, rehearsal process, organizational procedures from script to production.
+Study and practice of directing theories and techniques for the theatre: script analysis, auditions, and rehearsal process from play to production.
 Prerequisite: TH 101A or TH 163A.

 TH 498: Senior Theatre Company I

-All graduating seniors are required to form a theatre company that will perform/design a short play that highlights their skills as performers, directors, and/or designers.
+All graduating seniors are required to form a theatre company that will produce a short play to highlight their skills as performers, directors, and/or designers.
+First course of the two-course capstone sequence.
 Majors only.

 TH 499: Senior Theatre Company II

-All graduating seniors are required to form a theatre company that will perform/design a series of short plays intended to highlight their skills as performers, directors, and/or designers.
+All graduating seniors are required to form a theatre company that will produce a short play to highlight their skills as performers, directors, and/or designers.
+Second course of the two-course capstone sequence.
 Majors only.